 - The student was in fact injured due to the bullying.

 - The student’s injuries resulted in damages, such as medical costs.

 To determine whether a school was negligent, the courts consider how a reasonable teacher or school administrator would have acted under similar circumstances.
 The courts consider the following factors:

 - The training and experience of the teacher in charge.

 - The location where the injury occurred.

-- Whether the school had actual or constructive notice of the possibility that a student would be injured as a result of the violence, and whether the school took adequate measures to stop the violence before it occurred.
+- Whether the school knew or should have known the child was being bullied, and whether the school took adequate measures to stop further bullying before it occurred.